khwong-c/lexi-can-just/README.md

 ## TO-DO
 - [x] Host the crawler on Lightsail.
 - [x] Web API for data access (with FastAPI).
+- [x] Select stats from an interval.
 - [ ] Think of functions provided by the service.
-(Select stats from an interval?
-Generated Graphics?)
+(Generated Graphics?)
 - [x] Start-up script for launching the crawler and web service.
 - [ ] Analyse log and finetune crawling interval.